tjwhitaker/algonomicon-home/src/content/articles/exoplanets/exoplanets.md

      Scale.y_sqrt, Guide.xlabel("Radius (Earth Radii)"), Guide.ylabel("Mass (Earth Mass)"))
 ```

-By plotting the size as a 2d density contour, we can see the patterns shown in the scatter plot.
+By plotting the size as a 2d density contour, we can see the patterns shown in the scatter plot above.
 It's clear in this plot, that most exoplanets cluster around sizes between Mercury/Earth/Mars and Uranus/Neptune.

 <object data="mass-radius-density.svg" type="image/svg+xml">
   <param name="url" value="mass-radius-density.svg">